Answers to Your Questions

 What about older adults?

-encing truly is a life-long sport.
+Fencing truly is a life-long sport.
 USA Fencing has established a category for anyone ages 39 and older, with age groups all the way up to the Over-80 category.
-At CEFC we are pleased to have an incredibly dynamic group of Veteran fencers who push one another to reach both individual and group goals.
+At CEFC we are pleased to have an incredibly dynamic group of Veteran fencers who push one another to reach both individual and group goals, including two time National Team Champions in Veteran Women's Sabre.
 All you need to join this group is to have taken a minimum of 39 trips around the Sun!

 How can I apply for financial aid?